- Best Cricket Bats In 2021

 Salix have only been around since 1990, however, in that short time they have built a reputation for their craftmanship and top quality English willow bats.
 The Salix range of bats include the SLX, Torque, Supernatural, Raw T20, Wasp, Praestantia and the Salix Pod.
 The Salix Pod is made from the best grade 1 willow and features a modern semi-flat face.
 For durability it is soaked in a natural plant-based sealer that protects against water ingress.
 As with all Salix cricket bats the toe is angled and the edges blended tp help prevent running in damage.

 Overall this is a top quality cricket bat from a rising brand that has built a solid reputation in a short amount of time.
 Another positive to a Salix bat is that they tend to be a fair bit cheaper than the more established brands.
+This is a great cricket bat to buy.

 Gray-Nicolls Powerbow Generation X